swei5/michigan_notes/EECS-484/2 Entity-Relationship Model.md

 #### Entity v.s.
 Attribute
 Go with entity if you want to:
-- Store several addresses per party, or
+- Store several characteristics per concept, or
-- Encode the structure of address (city, street, etc.)
+- Encode the structure of a concept
+	- E.g. city, street of a location